JoshOrndorff/nth-caller-game/README.md

-# Write Your Frist Dapp
+# Write Your First Dapp
 This repository is a tutorial on writing your first decentralized application on RChain.
 It assumes some familiarity with the command line, [RNode software](https://developer.rchain.coop), and the [node.js ecosystem](https://nodejs.org/en/).
 I will walk you through building a simple be-the-tenth-caller game dapp in a hands-on way.
 I encourage you to experiment as we move along.
 RChain is still in a pre-release state and its ecosystem is still developing.
 When we have to work around an issue with the current RNode, I do my best to point it out.

 Written By: Joshy Orndorff